Skip to content

 Issue ITex.
 Penal § 9.31 / § 9.32

 Self-Defense; Stand Your Ground.
 A person is justified in using force against another when, and to the degree, the person reasonably believes the force is immediately necessary to protect against the other's use of unlawful force.
 Texas imposes no duty to retreat.
-When a seventeen-year-old is grabbed and shoved by an aggressor who initiated the confrontation, the statute does not require him to wait and absorb whatever comes next.
+When a 17-year-old is grabbed and shoved by an aggressor who initiated the confrontation, the statute does not require him to wait and absorb whatever comes next.

 Issue IIAggressor Doctrine